jembi/openhim-mediator-mapping/docs/Setup.md

 ### Input Validation Schema

+To ensure good data quality, the Mapping mediator implements a validation middleware layer.
+This middleware layer will validate the user's input before the mapping the output object.
+Applying the validation middleware is recommended but optional.
+The level of validation is completely configurable by the user.
+Any fields that don't require validation can be left out of the validation schema.

-The input coming in can be validated before the mapping.
-For the validation, a library called [AJV](https://www.npmjs.com/package/ajv) is used.
-A validation schema has to be defined and then put in the endpoints folder.
-By default the app is set up such that the values of the input's properties can be nullable.
-To unset this set the environment variable **ACCEPT_NULL_VALUES** to **false** on app start up.
-Below is an example of the validation schema json
+For the validation, the module [AJV](https://www.npmjs.com/package/ajv) is used.
+The validation schema has to be defined in a file named `input-validation.json` within a subdirectory of `/endpoints`.
+By default, the values of the user's input properties can be set to `nullable`.
+To prevent any `null` values passing validation supply the following environment variable **ACCEPT_NULL_VALUES=false** on app start up.
+Below is an example of the validation schema.

 ```json
 {